stelmik/MMM-Warsaw-Transport/README.md

 # MMM-Warsaw-Transport

-A module of MagicMirror² to show last known geolocation of Warsaw public transport buses on the map.
+A module of MagicMirror² to show last known geolocation for public transport buses in Warsaw on the map.

 ![picture](pictures/1.png)